 Don Pedro Island is one of our two Florida islands accessible by boat only.
 The majority of the island is designated as Don Pedro Island State Park, which means encompassing nature and quiet.
 There’s a mile of pristine beach full of pretty shells and fossilized shark teeth, and the water is clear, warm, and inviting.
-A stay on this island in one of the private homes or vacation rentals will surely refresh and rejuvenate.
+A stay on this island in one of the private home vacation rentals will surely refresh and rejuvenate.

 Little Gasparilla Island